Prohelion/prohelion.github.io/docs/Motor_Controllers/Inductor_Coil_Construction_Guide/10_Materials_Required.md

 ---
-title: Materials and Equiptment Required
+title: Materials and Equipment Required
 description: Documentation for the Prohelion Vehicle Communications protocol
 order: 1
 ---

-# Materials and Equiptment Required
+# Materials and Equipment Required

 ## Materials: